ArgonDesign/alogic/doc/literals.md

 #### String literals

 The language accepts string literals enclosed in double quotes `"`.
 Alogic does not support interpreting strings as a bit vector.
 String literals should only be used as arguments to builtin functions that require a string argument, e.g. `$display`:

-<a href="http://afiddle.argondesign.com/?example=literals_string.alogic">Fiddle with "display" here.</a>

 ```
 $display("Help!");